 Your story in this world will end and you will stand before God.
 Would you rather be a member of the main cast, one of the heroes whose stories will go on forever, or be relegated to the obscurity of the extras, those background characters whose stories no longer matter?
-Where they come from, nobody knows, and where they go to, nobody cares.
+Where they come from, nobody knows, and where they go to, nobody cares (I’m speaking metaphorically of the extras in the background of a given scene).
 But there is One who does care, who takes the ones ignored, rejected, and shunned by the world and gives them the opportunity to matter, to be central figures in the greater Story of God.
 Yes, there is a heaven to gain and a hell to shun, but salvation means so much more than just evading the coming wrath of God.
 The author of salvation invites you to enter into a relationship with him because he cares about your story, how it develops, how it ends in this life, if it continues, and who you become.

 How is one saved?